-People tell me all the time that homophobic violence and discrimination is on the wane.
+People tell me all the time that homophobic violence and discrimination are on the wane.

-They say the fight to legitimize gay rights and to legalize gay marriage was so successful that today crimes against queers are usually isolated incidents, that institutional discrimination in the halls of government is a thing of the past and that it’s just a matter of time before sexual and gender identity is as irrelevant in wider society as is hair colour.
+They say the fight to legitimize gay rights and to legalize gay marriage was so successful that today crimes against gay people are usually isolated incidents, that institutional discrimination in the halls of government is a thing of the past and that it’s just a matter of time before sexual and gender identity is as irrelevant in wider society as hair colour.

 They’re so wrong.

 On Nov 23 for example an Ontario judge presiding over a horrendous and bizarre sexual assault trial involving two men insisted a witness, who is HIV-positive and has Hepatitis C, wear a mask while testifying in his courtroom.

 “The HIV virus will live in a dried state for year after year after year and only needs moisture to reactivate itself,” said the judge.
 “I mean, he speaks within two feet of me with two serious infectious diseases.
 Either you mask your witness and/or move us to another courtroom or we do not proceed.”

 At one point court staff reportedly donned rubber gloves and put documents handled by the witness into plastic bags.

 Judges don’t get special training about the complexities and nuances of HIV/AIDS, but it’s painfully obvious from this performance that they need it.